Keyhole filled with a colorful grid mosaic against a purple background

 But that's the problem.

-They highlight what customers say most often, not what actually drives loyalty, adoption, or churn.
+They highlight what customers say most often, not what actually drives loyalty, adoption, churn, score changes, or any of those other good or bad things.
 That distinction is where most teams go wrong.

-In our analysis, the overlap between "most mentioned" and "biggest business driver" is consistently small.
+In our experience, the overlap between "most mentioned" and "biggest business driver" is often small.

 mpact analysis chart showing Website Usability (-0.5 NPS, 4% mentions) has equal impact to Stock Availability (-0.5 NPS, 23% mentions), revealing frequency-impact disconnect.

-Figure 1: Representative impact analysis showing volume-impact disconnect.
+Figure 1: An impact analysis showing thevolume-impact disconnect.
 Themes mentioned by just 4% of customers can drive equal NPS impact (-0.5 points) as themes mentioned by 23%.
 Word clouds hide this completely.

-Instead of counting words, it maps feedback into themes, quantifies their effect on NPS or CSAT, and shows which segments are most at risk.
+Instead of only counting the volume of words, AI text analysis themes feedback, quantifies their effect on NPS or CSAT, and shows which segments are most at risk.

-It transforms raw verbatim into evidence you can act on, not just a picture you can point to.
+It can transform raw verbatim into evidence you can act on, not just a picture you can point to.

-At retail scale across 84 locations, that insight is the difference between fixing the wrong thing and protecting your most valuable customers.
+At scale, that insight is the difference between fixing the wrong thing and protecting your most valuable customers.

 They tally how many times "delivery," "payment," or "support" appear and assume that's enough to guide action.

-Take "delivery."
+Take a base theme, "delivery", in this case.
 In raw counts, it looks like one issue.

-In reality, it's four distinct problems with vastly different impact:
+In reality, it's four distinct problems with vastly different impacts:

 • Delivery reliability (missed time slots, no-shows): -3.0 NPS points